opendatabio/opendatabio/README.md

 ## Install
 ### Prerequisites and versions
 OpenDataBio software is supported in Debian, Ubuntu and ArchLinux distributions of Linux.
-You can install it on a Mac-OS X by following some [custom instructions](../../README_macInstallationNotes.md), but this is not supported.
+You can install it on a Mac-OS X by following some [custom instructions](../../README_macInstallationNotes.md), but this is not officially supported.
 We have no plans for Windows support.

 Opendatabio is written in PHP and developed over the Laravel framework version 5.5.